Jacob Meyers Player Props: Astros vs. Reds

 Jacob Meyers At The Plate

-- Meyers is batting .236 with nine doubles, a triple, six home runs and 16 walks.
+- Meyers has nine doubles, a triple, six home runs and 16 walks while hitting .236.

-- Looking at the 52 games he has played this season, he's went deep in six of them (11.5%), and in 3.1% of his trips to the plate.
+- He has hit a long ball in 11.5% of his games this season, and 3.1% of his trips to the dish.

 - He has scored in 20 of 52 games (38.5%), including multiple runs twice.